Guildmasters' Guide to Ravnica: Reception

-Matthew Beilman, for CBR.com, highlighted the book's setting and wrote: "Ravnica is a rich setting with countless story hooks available for adventurers.
+Matthew Beilman, for CBR, highlighted the book's setting and wrote: "Ravnica is a rich setting with countless story hooks available for adventurers.
 The 10 guilds and their machinations on the world city guarantee there is never a shortage of intrigue or varying ways to run a campaign.
 More traditional dungeon crawls and monster hunting is totally viable, but it's the technological and social elements of the worldwide city that make this setting truly magic".

-In January 2020, Christian Hoffer, for ComicBook, highlighted that over the past 18 months Wizards of the Coast has published "product tie-ins with Stranger Things, Rick & Morty, Critical Role, and Magic: The Gathering, plus several new products meant to appeal to new players that have never played D&D before. [...]
+In January 2020, Christian Hoffer, for ComicBook.com, highlighted that over the past 18 months Wizards of the Coast has published "product tie-ins with Stranger Things, Rick & Morty, Critical Role, and Magic: The Gathering, plus several new products meant to appeal to new players that have never played D&D before. [...]
 Some fans feel that this push for new players has come at the cost of keeping the game's current players sated.
 These players wonder why D&D is dedicating resources towards Ravnica (from Magic: The Gathering) and Exandria (from Critical Role) instead of dusting off classic campaign settings like Greyhawk or Dragonlance or Dark Sun, worlds that are mentioned in D&D's core rulebooks but haven't gotten any kind of strong focus".
 Hoffer reported that the 5th Edition development process is deliberately slow with the Dungeons & Dragons team publishing about three books a year (from adventure campaigns and rulebooks to campaign setting books).
 Collaborative IP books, such as Guildmaster's Guide to Ravnica, Acquisitions Incorporated, and Explorer's Guide to Wildemount, were added "to the schedule in addition to D&D's three annual publications" and thus didn't impact plans to release older settings for the 5th Edition.